reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-4-async-apis.md

 However, HTTP/2 improves on this by dividing response data into smaller chunks and returning them in an interleaved manner.
 This prevents any single request from blocking others, resulting in faster loading times.

 It's important to note that HTTP/1.1 pipelining never became widely used due to limited browser and server support.
-For more details, visit: [HTTP Pipelining](https://en.m.wikipedia.org/wiki/HTTP_pipelining), [HTTP/2](https://en.wikipedia.org/wiki/HTTP/2) and [Multiplexing](https://en.wikipedia.org/wiki/Multiplexing).
+For more details, visit [HTTP Pipelining](https://en.m.wikipedia.org/wiki/HTTP_pipelining), [HTTP/2](https://en.wikipedia.org/wiki/HTTP/2) and [Multiplexing](https://en.wikipedia.org/wiki/Multiplexing).

 While both HTTP/1.1 pipelining and HTTP/2 offer similar performance benefits, in theory, HTTP/2 is favored for its more extensive features and broader support.
 {{% /info %}}